Special Educational Needs & Disabilities

 All children have a ‘moving up’ day in school when they spend time in their new classroom and with their new teacher.
 All children in the school develop a One Page Profile which gives an overview of what is important to them, what others admire about them and how they like to be supported.
 This essential information is passed on to new teachers before the start of the new school year.

-When children join our school mid-year, we arrange a Welcome Meeting with the Inclusion Manager within the first few weeks.
+When children join our school mid-year, we arrange a Welcome Meeting with the SENCo within the first few weeks.
 The aim is to get to know your child, you as a family and to work out any support your child may need.

 For children with additional needs, extra class visits and meetings are planned before the start of the new school year, to ensure a smooth transition for the child.